THE POE PROJECT is a constellation of musical works conceived as a tribute to the poetic and imaginative world of Edgar Allan Poe (1809-1849).

 The title is a quotation from the famous tale The Pit and the Pendulum, set in a dungeon of the Spanish Inquisition.
 The main character explores his dark prison, searching for a way out.
 In absence of the sense of sight, his perception of time and space is guided by hearing.
 Every single sound becomes an instrument of knowledge, that brings more definition to his mental map of the place… but perception can be illusory.
 Then Silence, and Stillness, and Night is a nocturne, to be considered as “a piece set at night”: a dark space inhabited by sounds that shape different plausible dramaturgies.

 ** N.B.
-There is an alternative version of this piece, for prepared piano and electronics, titled Then Sound, and Motion, and Touch, recording available on request.
+There is an alternative version of this piece, for prepared piano and iPad, titled Then Sound, and Motion, and Touch, recording available on request.

 for flute and guitar (2019)